A novel approach to the giant component fluctuations: The super-critical case

-Several properties of $\rho$ can be obtained from this observation.
-In particular, $c \in (1, \infty) \mapsto \rho(c)$ is a strictly increasing continuous and bounded function ($\rho(c)\nearrow 1$ as $c\to\infty$).
 Since $L_n^{\mathrm{sc}}(c)/n$ is also a non-decreasing process in $c$, we get a stronger form of convergence via the following version of Dini's theorem: \begin{quote} \emph{If $(f_n)$ is a sequence of monotone functions (not necessarily continuous) converging pointwise to $f$ on $[a,\infty)$, and $f$ is continuous and bounded, then the convergence is uniform.} \end{quote} This yields